x2rider/POTA-CallLookup/Readme.md

 # POTA-Call Lookup plugin
 ## Paul - KA5PMV
 When run with the POTA extension, these scripts will enable looking up callsigns from various loggers when clicking the QSY button.
-Known bugs: For unknown reasons, at some point it stops working, but if you refresh your browser, it'll work again.
+Known bugs: For unknown reasons, the browser stops making external calls.
+You can fix this by refreshing the pota spot page, it'll work again.

 Usage:
 To run the proxy that handles communication between your browser and your logging software, you can either: